-Woodland Park Zoo has a brand-new lantern festival “WildLanterns” presented by Sound Credit Union, which will replace their traditional WildLights event for 2020.
+Woodland Park Zoo brand-new lantern festival “WildLanterns” presented by Sound Credit Union replaced their traditional WildLights event for 2020.
 The illuminated large-scale animal and nature scape lanterns can be marveled from November 13, 2020 – January 17, 2021 from 4:00 – 8:30 p.m.
 (Closed Mondays and November 26 and December 24 & 25.)

 Stroll through the Living Northwest exhibit with lanterns of animals many of us are familiar with, including grizzly bears, eagles and mountain goats.
 Next, march through the magical Jungle Lights exhibit, where you’ll find lanterns of some of the most elusive creatures, such as snow leopards, tigers and gorillas.
 Your journey then takes a dive into the depths of the SeaMazium exhibit, filled with underwater and aquatic creatures, including sea turtles, jellyfish and seals.
 Finally, safari the African Savanna exhibit and discover herds of giraffe, zebra and much more!

 - To get to WildLanterns, use the Zoos’ West Entrance: 5500 Phinney Ave.
 N., Seattle WA 98103 (Phinney Ave N between N 55th St & N 56th St).

 - Advance purchase time-tickets required.
 Face coverings required.